Oriflame/OriPsRepositoryBootstrap/README.md

 7. Installs the module
 8. Loads required version of the module

-TODO: it also installs latest version of PsRepositoryBootstrap if not installed
+TODO: it also installs latest version of OriPsRepositoryBootstrap if not installed
-TODO: once a while (daily?) it checks for higher version of the PsRepositoryBootstrap module and installs it if available
+TODO: once a while (daily?) it checks for higher version of the OriPsRepositoryBootstrap module and installs it if available

 ## How to test